rrnyquist/ebenezer/_Scripture/ESV/48_Galatians.md

 For you were called to freedom, brothers.
 Only do not use your freedom as an opportunity for the flesh, but through love serve one another. ^0513

-For the whole law is fulfilled in one word : You shall love your neighbor as yourself. ^0514
+For the whole law is fulfilled in one word: You shall love your neighbor as yourself. ^0514

 But if you bite and devour one another, watch out that you are not consumed by one another. ^0515